Lawyer feels survivors need one more chance to claim compensation despite deadline expiring

 “Yes, it is,” Sunchild said.
 “I’m going to argue that there should be honor of the Crown when they’re dealing with residential school survivors.
 Of course, the residential school survivors are vulnerable people and the government knows it.
 So there should be some leniency or even common sense in allowing these people to file an application.
 But the court is saying that the implementation has to be a strict interpretation of the IRSSA.”

 Not satisfied, Ray Mason continues to fight for survivors

 Ray Mason was there in the earliest days of the fight to hold Canada and the churches accountable for the abuses of the residential school system.

 The former leader of survivor group Spirit Wind Manitoba and former president of the National Indian Residential School Survivor Society attended the Birtle Residential School in Portage la Prairie, Man., and the Mackay Residential School in Dauphin, Man., for almost 12 years.

 As groups of residential school survivors started to get organized in many corners of the country in the mid-1980s, Mason and a small group of former classmates came to occupy a central role in the movement in Manitoba.

-See a complete list of stories in the APTN National News and Investigates on the IRSSA: In the Archives
+See a complete list of stories on the IRSSA by APTN National News and Investigates: In the Archives

 As things got moving, Mason was also in touch with survivors involved with the various class-action lawsuits across the country that were brought against Canada and the churches.